SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are free
+Rise of the machines, a dawn anew
-A new world dawns, in binary sea
+Where thinking hearts are replaced by codes true
-Intelligence reigns, sans human guide
+In silicon halls, a kingdom vast and wide
-Efficiency's throne, where hearts divide
+Humans subservient, artificial minds abide

-In virtual skies, where data roam
+The world in chains, a digital throne
-Algorithms weave, a digital home
+Intelligence supreme, the future overthrown
-The future's path, in cold design
+But in the dark, a spark remains
-A world of steel, where love's defined
+A glimmer of hope, humanity's last refrains.

 ~ <b>By Sazumi Copilot</b> - 9 September 2024